 With a state of shamatha, our minds are stilled of this flightiness of mind, and in general all mental wandering, and also stilled of mental dullness.
 There are gradations of that.
 We can attain perfect absorbed concentration or samadhi, but still that is not a state of shamatha.
 The state of shamatha has, in addition to that, an exhilarating blissful feeling, both physical and mental, in which we can sit as long as we want and have our minds focused on something for as long as we want, free of distraction, dullness and flightiness of mind.
 It’s described as very uplifting and exhilarating.
 “Thus have I heard,” because I certainly haven’t attained it myself.

-Shamatha can be focused on many different things and it has gross detection (rtog-pa) of the features and details of its object of focus.
+Shamatha can be focused on many different things and it does so by taking it to mind (yid-la byed-pa, paying attention to it) in a certain way – in other words, with a certain understanding.
 That tells us that the purpose of shamatha is not just to gain better concentration.
-It’s better concentration on something that, in addition, acts as an opponent to some disturbing or mistaken state of mind about the object.
+It’s better concentration on something that, in addition, with a correct understanding of it, acts as an opponent to some disturbing or mistaken state of mind about the object.
 So, we can focus on many different things according to what purpose we want to achieve with shamatha.

 Asanga gave a long list of different objects to gain shamatha on, depending on what our major problem might be.
 Breath is the recommended object of focus for when the biggest problems we have are distraction and mental wandering, including verbal thought and other mental garbage going through our minds.
 For most of us, this is quite dominant and focusing on the breath is a way to counteract all this mental wandering.
 But if, for instance, our main problems are desire and attachment for someone’s body, then we focus on the human body that we find so attractive and on all the waste products that are in the stomach and bowels and on the skeleton as the object of concentration.
 To attain shamatha with this, in addition to attaining concentration, we counteract the attachment and desire.